Tracey Thorne

 The project is supported with a grant from Arts Council England.
 See an earlier blog made at the start of the project published in 2022 here - Sugarland

-Bibliography & additional notes are available here
+Exhibition Installation Images and Bibliography with additional notes are available here